Notification Channels

 - Enter a Webhook Name and the Webhook URL in their respective fields.

 - Under Secret, provide a secure key.
-This secret will be used to generate an HMAC-SHA256 signature for each webhook payload, allowing you to verify that the request authentically came from KloudMate.
+This secret is used to generate an HMAC-SHA256 signature for each webhook payload, allowing you to verify that the request came from KloudMate.

 - Click Submit.